Are you seeing the Error message saying “No bootable device: press F1 to retry boot, F2 for setup utility”?

 Also, check out our separate post on why does the PS5 turn off randomly.

 A bootable device is hardware that is required to boot a computer’s data.
 The hardware can be a floppy disk drive, DVD, CD-ROM drive, USB flash drive, etc.

 One thing to keep in mind is that:

-Bootable device must contain the necessary files to boot a computer, otherwise the computer will show No Bootable Device Error.
+A bootable device must contain the necessary files to boot a computer, otherwise, the computer will show No Bootable Device Error.

 What does No Bootable Device Error mean?

-Computer has an in-built software which is independent of OS known as BIOS (Basic Input Output System).
-The error message, "No bootable device; press F1 to retry boot, F2 for setup utility" are handled by BIOS.
+The computer has an in-built software that is independent of OS known as BIOS (Basic Input Output System).
+The error message, “No bootable device; press F1 to retry boot, F2 for setup utility” is handled by BIOS.

 This error also occurs although if you have a working bootable device connected to your PC. (more on that later)